myracodes/jeu-dont-vous-etes-lheroine/README.md

-# This repository is a preparatory exercise for an interview @Magic Makers, a company aimed at making kids learn coding in a playful way!
+# This repository is a preparatory exercise for an interview @Magic Makers
+Magic Makers is a company aimed at making kids learn coding in a playful way!
 The goal was to create a very simple app with a story that changes depending on your actions and choices.
 I went for the very classic Hogwarts sorting hat ceremony :)